 This curved or rounded form implies that the material will be stretched around a curved-out surface.
 Position the film over the surface area as explained in Technical Bulletin 1.4.
 Remove (a part of) the liner and apply the film on the surface with the help of a squeegee.
 Move around the convex area and apply gentle strikes until the film cannot not stretch any further in order to avoid air being trapped.

-Remove the application tape and start shaping the film with a felt squeegee or use hand gloves making gentle movements around the area.
-Remove air entrapment by punching small holes in the film and if convenient, use hot air to make the film more conformable.
-During the conforming process the applied temperature should be in the range between 40° and 50°C.
+Remove the application tape (if appropriate) and start shaping the film with a felt squeegee or use hand gloves making gentle movements around the area.
+Remove air entrapment by punching small holes in the film and if convenient, use some hot air to make the film more conformable.
+During the conforming process the applied temperature should be in the range between 45° and 55°C.

-After completing the application, apply more hot air to the film in the temperature range between 80° and 90°C over the convex area and apply pressure again in critical areas using a squeegee covered with felt or hand gloves.
-Again, it is important that not only the film reaches these temperatures, but also the substrate should be heated to these temperatures.
-The best result is achieved by re-heating gradually instead of a short blast of heat.
-Let the film and the substrate cool down till room temperature prior to any cutting of edges or overlays, etc.
+After you have completed the application, apply more hot air to the film in the temperature range between 80° and 90°C over the convex area and apply pressure again in critical areas using a squeegee covered with felt or hand gloves.
+Again, it is important that both the film and the substrate are heated to these temperatures.
+The best results are achieved by re-heating gradually instead of a short blast of heat.

+Let the film and the substrate cool down to room temperature prior to any cutting of edges or overlays, etc.